-Detoxification is a residential treatment that can last from five to ten days.
+Inpatient medical detox programs can last from five to 10 days.
 It helps your loved one break a physiological dependency on a substance.
 It’s impossible to undergo extended rehab without first ending the physical addiction.
 When your loved one checks in, a counselor customizes a treatment protocol.

 - Addiction education during group therapy, which provides information about the effects of drug use

-- Psychotherapy that introduces coping skills your loved one needs when seeking to overcome dysfunction
+- Individual therapy that introduces coping skills your loved one needs when seeking to overcome dysfunction

-- Behavioral treatments, which offer ways of dealing with triggers and stressors
+- Behavioral therapy that offers ways of dealing with triggers and stressors

 - Medical monitoring throughout the process, which keeps your loved one safe and strong